hobbes7878/data-driven-journalism/week-11-apr.-5.md

 - [Gun Deaths in America](https://fivethirtyeight.com/features/gun-deaths/) - _FiveThirtyEight_
 - [How The GOP Bill Could Change Health Care, In 8 Charts](https://fivethirtyeight.com/features/how-the-gop-bill-could-change-health-care-in-8-charts/) - _FiveThirtyEight_
 - [Paths to the White House](http://www.nytimes.com/elections/2012/results/president/scenarios.html) - _The New York Times_

+**Keep reading "Naked Statistics."** If you're about 100 pages in, you're on track.